Ross Goodman: Gloria Guzman

 In 2006, Goodman defended Gloria Guzman, a 26-year-old woman accused of drowning her ex-husband Mark Richards, a quadriplegic.
 Guzman served the minimum sentence of one year and was placed on probation for one year.
 The murder trial was featured on CNN's Nancy Grace.

 David Saxe

 Entertainment producer and majority partner of the V Theatre David Saxe enlisted Goodman when his associates made a move to vote him out.
 After a legal battle Saxe regained control of the theatre.

 Jerry Lewis

 In 2008, Goodman represented comedian and entertainer Jerry Lewis in a firearms charge.
 Lewis was charged with carrying a concealed weapon in McCarran International Airport in Las Vegas, Nevada.
 The case was dismissed and Lewis was released without fines.

 Vision Airlines

-In 2010, Goodman represented former Vision Airlines employees who were rewarded over five million dollars in back hazard pay for flying CIA, State Department and Blackwater staff to Baghdad and Kabul, which were then considered war zones.
+In 2010, Goodman represented former Vision Airlines employees who were awarded over five million dollars in back hazard pay for flying CIA, State Department and Blackwater staff to Baghdad and Kabul, which were then considered war zones.